Japanese American Memorial to Patriotism During World War II

 Japanese American Memorial to Patriotism During World War II, National memorial in Northwest district, United States.

-The memorial recognizes Japanese Americans who served in military units while their families remained confined in government internment facilities.
+This memorial honors Japanese Americans who served in military units while their families were held in government camps.
+It shows how people served their nation even under the most difficult circumstances and circumstances.

-Located at the intersection of Louisiana Avenue and D Street, the memorial stands within walking distance from Union Station metro stop.
+This memorial is located at the intersection of Louisiana Avenue and D Street, near the Union Station metro stop.
+The outdoor site is easily walkable and accessible from nearby public transportation.

 Location: Washington, D.C.